urosradosavljevic/movie-review-social-app/README.md

 * **Focus:**
   * Authentification with JWT
-  * Apollo mutation with file upload
+  * Apollo with file upload
-  * Apollo cache
-  * User profile page
-  * Explore page, Following page

 * **Technologies used:**
   * ReactJS
   * Redux